 - Horizon 1: The current business.
 Every organization knows what its current business is

-- Horizon 2: Products under development or testing.
+- Horizon 2: Products in development or testing.
 More or less you already know what the next products will look like.
-It still lacks a bit of flexibility to get and incorporate knowledge about the market or how it works.
+It still lacks a little flexibility to get and incorporate knowledge about the market or how it works.

 - Horizon 3 describes the circumstances, mechanics and products that are not yet known.
-This is the field of experimentation, of trial and error, and of high uncertainty.
+This is the field of experiments, of trial and error, and of high uncertainty.

-The three horizons are different in nature and require unique skills and tools to achieve their goals.
+The three horizons are different in nature and require their own skills and tools to achieve their goals.
 So it also needs its own metrics, perhaps other tools and leadership methods.
 In a naturally incomplete table, a first approximation is like this: